 Drawing from published accounts of the Roman and medieval finds in Exeter, and the detailed notes left by the original excavators, it has been possible to finish the process of stratigraphic analysis for the first of our sites, which was started by staff at Exeter Archaeology but never fully realised until now.
 The final publication text for the excavation at Trichay Street is in progress with preliminary results indicating a diverse sequence of activity and occupation in the Roman, early medieval and later medieval periods.
 The Roman military occupation at Trichay Street consisted of the construction of a number of Roman military barrack blocks and a legionary workshop.
 By the late 1st century AD the military occupation had been cleared and a succession of timber-built structures were constructed, which were replaced by a stone building (a town house) in the mid 3rd century AD.
 Although there were limited early medieval remains at the site, consisting of a series of pits, from the 11th century onwards a large number of cess and rubbish pits were dug in this area, probably forming the rear of a number of medieval plots facing onto Waterbeer Street.
 Industrial processes were also undertaken at the site from the 13th to 14th century onwards through the construction of a number of lime kilns, possibly associated with several wattle-lined troughs.

-The post-excavation analysis of the four chosen sites is ongoing and due to be completed by early 2018, with final publication of all the sites due in 2022.
+The post-excavation analysis of the four chosen sites has been completed by early 2018, with final publication of all the sites due in 2022.
 More information about the project can be found on the Project website.

 Exeter: A Place in time – a major conference, Saturday 25th April 2020

 The project will be presenting its results at a major conference on Saturday 25th April 2020, at the University of Exeter’s main Streatham campus.
 Doors open at 9.30am for a 10.00am start, and the conference finishes at 5pm.
 The conference costs £10: Details and booking